KatherineMichel/church-website-and-marketing-on-a-budget/prototype.md

 ## Highlights
 Incorporating proven best practices

+* Minimalistic design as much as possible, simplified view of subject matter at front and center (accessible), resource directories based on subject
+* Re-organize umc.org subject matter, prioritize
+* Info delivered in small bites
+* Design for multiple devices (example. more mobile use in the developing world)

+Proposed Menu

+The experience is simple and intuitive.

+* Login and Sign Up
+* Settings
+* Menus
+* Profiles
+* News/Activity feeds
+* Sharing
+* Comments
+* eCommerce
+* Galleries
+* Calendars

 What deals/partnerships could be created; how could this lead or success or increase incentives?